yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : The base directory for the yugabyted server.

 --rf *read-replica-replication-factor*
-: Replication factor (RF) for the read replica cluster.
+: Replication factor for the read replica cluster.

 --data_placement_constraint *read-replica-constraint-value*
 : Data placement constraint value for the read replica cluster.
 This is an optional flag.
 The flag takes comma-separated values in the format `cloud.region.zone:num_of_replicas`.